Compliance Disruptors: Seismic Shifts of the Regulatory Landscape

 - Considerations for Private Fund Compliance Programs (Discussion Group 2)

 Private funds don’t always fall easily within the four corners of regulatory requirements.
-Private equity and hedge funds have different concerns than traditional asset managers. have multi-faceted relationships.
+Private equity and hedge funds have different concerns than traditional asset managers.
 Join this discussion group to get answers to your questions about these considerations:

 - Allocation of co-investment Opportunities